 Once you have decided on the price tag, select the suitable currency to receive for your NFT.

-You know what minting is – turning your idea (digital art, etc.) into a digital asset called an NFT so that you can associate a price tag to it and sell it.
-And for this, initiate a digital wallet – Ethereum wallet and do a transaction.
-You can do it all using “OpenSea,” it will charge a gas fee to initialize your account.
-So if you’re a novice user, you will need to pay for minting your NFT, else no need!
+You know what minting is - turning your idea (digital art, etc.) into a digital asset called an NFT so you can associate a price tag with it and sell it.
+And for this, initiate a digital wallet - Ethereum wallet and do a transaction.
+You can do it all using OpenSea , it will charge a gas fee to initialize your account.
+So if you're a novice user, you will need to pay for minting your NFT, else no need!